 Native Landscape Contractors, LLC is responsible for the ongoing maintenance of this 310-acre project for the Illinois Tollway and Lake County Forest Preserves.
 The project began in 2013 as we worked with a general contractor to begin to restore this natural area.

-Pizzo & Associates, Ltd completed a turf-to-prairie transformation at Graceland Cemetery in Chicago and the results are incredible.
-Starting in 2014, we worked with an landscape architecture firm and the Cemetery’s Board to create a beautiful prairie that is now home to birds, butterflies, and other native wildlife.
+Pizzo & Associates, Ltd completed a lawn-to-prairie transformation at the historic Graceland Cemetery in Chicago and the results are incredible.
+Starting in 2014, we worked with a landscape architecture firm and the Cemetery’s Board to create a beautiful prairie that is now home to birds, butterflies, and other native wildlife.

 Pizzo & Associates, Ltd. brought back to life this private homeowner’s eight acre property.
 The land was overgrown with invasive species when we began work here, and our team turned this property into an award-winning site that features natural areas and beautiful sculptures.